 Headcount is a standalone scene from my full length play of the same name.
 It will be streamed for 4 performances live, online, as part of the Magdalena Project BODIES: ON: LIVE on June 26th, 2021

 At The Door Laughing

-This episodic play was prompted by writer Rebecca Solnit's query "..how do we care for one another when we can't be physically present with each other."
+This episodic play was written for zoom during lockdown, and prompted by writer Rebecca Solnit's query "..how do we care for one another when we can't be physically present with each other."
 What happens when one person, sheltering in place, alone, needs to be cared for by a person who is as good as a stranger.
 How good can we be as strangers?
-At The Door Laughing is composed of 5 scenes which can be viewed in any order; two of these scenes appear below.
+At The Door Laughing is composed of 5 scenes, to be viewed in any order; a sample scene appears below.
 All scenes feature Bill Fleming as Victor.

 Jennifer, a Benedictine nun, is nonplussed to have been chosen as executor to Ruth's estate, a woman she hasn't seen in twenty years.
 Amongst Ruth's possessions is found a startling private collection of china ornaments.
 This monologue was captured as a staged reading on Iphone.

 Recorded for audio and broadcast as part of the Bankside Great Get Together, June 21, 2020, online/ on air street party for the Jo Cox Foundation Campaign.
 Mothering is based on conversations I had with women in the Middle East between 2017-2019 and was performed at the British Embassy, Riyadh, KSA.
 A video version of this text is due 2021.

 Across live and recorded performance, online and offline, my interest lies in issues of power, representation and what makes people laugh.
 I am fascinated by the ways people narrate their lives.